Best Glaze Brush Sets

 These are wonderful for fine lines and detailed Underglazing.
 When you want crisp lines and do detailed Underglazing, the Transon fine brushes are what you need.
 They are perfect for super fine lines.

 When I used these for Underglazing, they worked great.
-They held the underglaze nicely and goes on in nice smooth strokes.
+They held the underglaze nicely and go on in nice smooth strokes.

 Durability:

 The quality and value of these brushes are very good.
-When you want very flexible and soft strokes to draw thin lines on your pottery, this 7-piece brush set is a good choice.
+When you want very flexible, soft strokes for drawing thin lines on your pottery, this 7-piece brush set is a good choice.
 CLICK HERE to get yours.

 Other Features:

-The convenient carrying case comes in handy, keeping the brushes nice and neat.
+The convenient carrying case keeps the brushes nice and neat.

-The bristles will be stiff at first, just rinse in warm water and they are ready to design with.
+The bristles will be stiff at first.
+Just rinse them in warm water, and they are ready to design with.

 Note:

 Make sure you always wash your brushes out after every use.
-And Never use your wax resist brushes for glazing.
-It’s essential to keep them separate because your glaze will not stick where there is wax resist.
-Labeling Your wax resist brushes works the best.
-We think we’ll remember, then all of a sudden, (Oh no which brush did I use for wax resist!)
+And never use your wax-resist brushes for glazing.
+It’s essential to keep them separate because your glaze will not stick where there is wax resistance.
+Labeling your wax resist brushes works the best.
+We think we’ll remember, then all of a sudden, (Oh no, which brush did I use for wax resist!)

 Best Glaze Brush Sets